shoesareme/shoesareme.github.io/projects/internals.md

 # Internals

-> You really shouldn't be here.
+> A list of internal links and repositories for research.
+You probably shouldn't be here.

 [Private Research Folder](https://drive.google.com/drive/folders/1OXQIMZhgb1x2PD3zKnuf0sUdlJ93bDwh)